This article was updated on April 12th, 2021.

-African elephants and 35,000 to 40,000 Asian elephants due to years of environmental changes by worldwide climatic reversals, mainly lack of rain, destroying their feeding grounds of grasses, leaves, bamboo, bark and roots that satisfy their appetite of 300 to 400 pounds of food a day; their habitats have been minimized by land development; and the most hideous of reasons perpetuated by man, poaching.
+African elephants and 35,000 to 40,000 Asian elephants due to years of environmental changes by worldwide climatic reversals, mainly lack of rain, destroying their feeding grounds of grasses, leaves, bamboo, bark, and roots that satisfy their appetite of 300 to 400 pounds of food a day.
+Their habitats have been minimized by land development, and the most hideous of reasons perpetuated by man, poaching.

 Internationally, various countries have banned the importation of ivory.
 Some of this work is being done through the Convention on International Trade in Endangered Species (CITES).
-In 1988 the African Elephant Conservation Act was passed banning the importation of ivory into the U.S. and allowing the US government to enforce strict action against illegal ivory imports and providing funds for elephant field conservation projects.
+In addition, in 1988, the African Elephant Conservation Act was passed, banning the importation of ivory into the U.S. and allowing the government to enforce strict action against illegal ivory imports and providing funds for elephant field conservation projects.

 There are two species classifications of elephants, the African (Loxodonta africana) and the Asian (Elephas maximus).
 However, genetic studies have provided new insights into their relationship.
 The African has two subspecies, the Savanna and the Forest, while the Asian has four subspecies, Sri Lankan, India, Sumatran, and Borneo.
 A bit of trivia you can impress your friends with is how to tell the difference between an African and an Asian elephant.
 For example, the African elephant has large ears in the shape of the African continent while the Asian has much small ones.